hallowf/fasttest/index.md

 fasttest testfile.js --base-url http://example.com
 ```

 The `--base-url` option is mandatory.
 It enables you to run tests against many environments (localhost support coming soon!).
-So to test your real production site you would put `http://yourprodapp.com`, and the same for other environments.
+So to test your real production site you would put `http://yourprodapp.com`, and for staging you would put `http://yourstagingapp.com`, wherever your staging is.
+You can also add `/path/to/staging` if that's where you deployed staging.

-If you can't use `--base-url`, get a new version of fasttest.
-We're always fixing bugs and changing things!

 <!-- You can also pass a `browser` option to set the browser to `jsdom`.
 The default is `chrome` -->